brianadams2337/containerstore-demo/.changeset/common-moons-sip.md

 '@scayle/storefront-application-nuxt': patch
 ---

+**\[E2E\]** The end-to-end tests for user authentication have been refactored to improve maintainability and clarity.
-**\[E2E\]** Enhanced maintainability and clarity of User Authentication Tests: Refactored constant objects related to logged-in user and registration end-to-end tests.
-Comprehensive JSDoc documentation has been added, explaining the required environment variable setup for dedicated test users.
-Inline comments now explicitly outline the prerequisites, including the creation of specific test users via environment variables.
+The constant objects related to logged-in user and registration tests have been updated, and comprehensive JSDoc documentation has been added to explain the required environment variable setup for dedicated test users.
+Inline comments now outline the prerequisites, including the creation of specific test users via environment variables.

-- `TEST_USER_EMAIL1=`: Dedicated test user for Chromium and default test user accross end-to-end tests.
+- `TEST_USER_EMAIL1=`: Dedicated test user for Chromium and default test user across end-to-end tests.
 - `TEST_USER_EMAIL2`: Dedicated test user for desktop Firefox.
 - `TEST_USER_EMAIL3`: Dedicated test user for desktop Webkit (Safari).
 - `TEST_USER_EMAIL4`: Dedicated test user for mobile Chrome.